15 FESTIVE July 4th Crafts & Activities (2026)

 C. Activity

-Craft #6: Fourth of July Color by Code
+#6: Fourth of July Color by Code

 This color-by-code Fourth of July craft is a fun way for kids to work on numbers!